IzK-ArcOS/.github-private/profile/README.md

 ## ArcOS as a Desktop App
 I still stand by the fact that the "immersive" concept for ArcOS (aka running in fullscreen and isolating from the rest of the underlying OS) is a fun idea that has to be implemented (spoiler alert: it's implemented :D)

-With ArcOS I want to take a similar approach.
-Have a backend running on NodeJS and then connect the frontend to the backend using some kind of user specified API address.
+With ArcOS I want to thave a backend running on NodeJS and to then connect the frontend to the backend using some kind of user specified API address.
 Though, I don't want to create a seperate repository for the Desktop Frontend.
 With another project of mine, SchoolSystem, I had a frontend for the desktop app and a frontend for the web version.
 With ArcOS, I want to be able to use the same `ArcOS-Frontend` repository for both the web version and desktop app. (oh this happened already)

 ## ...Why?